ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Problem Statement and Methods

 \subsection{Synthetic Dataset Generation}

-To enhance dataset generation efficiency, we utilized OptiX's AI denoiser and deep learning super-resolution techniques~\cite{ahn2018fast}, notably reducing the time from an average of $12.77$ seconds to $4.40$ seconds per set (including stereo RGB, depth, masks, and object-camera poses), significantly speeding up the process by cutting nearly two-thirds data generation time while maintaining high-quality outputs.
-Our dataset generation process is illustrated in Fig.~\ref{fig.syndataset_generation_pipeline}.
-Our proposed dataset SynClearDepth comprises 16 selected objects, including 10 common transparent containers in daily life and 6 products with glass material, as shown in Fig.~\ref{fig.cleardepth_syn_and_real_object_database}.
-To ensure that the background of the generated dataset also contains depth value and avoid ambiguities in depth recovery training due to lack of dataset labeling of background part, we collected indoor scenes in combination with the object models, encompassing 6 bathrooms, 3 dining rooms, 5 kitchens, and 6 living rooms.
-Through this combination, we generated 14,091 image sets, each containing left and right RGB images with size 1280*720, ground truth depth, instance segmentation maps, as well as object and camera poses, as illustrated in Fig.~\ref{fig.cleardepth_dataset_image_samples}.
-In the dataset generation process, we applied domain randomization to object types, quantities, positions and poses, lighting conditions, and camera shooting angles.
+To enhance the efficiency of synthetic dataset generation, we utilized the AI denoiser provided by OptiX~\cite{chaitanya2017interactive} during rendering and adopted open-source pretrained deep learning super-resolution~\cite{ahn2018fast} as rendering output optimization strategies, reducing the average generation time per set (stereo RGB, depth, masks, and object-camera poses) from $12.77$ to $4.40$ seconds.
+Since these techniques are widely used in computer graphics and do not alter the core data distribution, we omit further analysis.
+The dataset generation process is illustrated in Fig.~\ref{fig.syndataset_generation_pipeline}.
+Our SynClearDepth dataset includes 16 selected objects: 10 common transparent containers and 6 glass-material products (Fig.~\ref{fig.cleardepth_syn_and_real_object_database}).
+To ensure depth labels for both objects and backgrounds, we combined object models with indoor scenes, including 6 bathrooms, 3 dining rooms, 5 kitchens, and 6 living rooms.
+This resulted in 14,091 image sets, each containing left and right RGB images, ground truth depth, instance segmentation, and object/camera poses (Fig.~\ref{fig.cleardepth_dataset_image_samples}).
+We applied domain randomization to object types, quantities, poses, lighting, and camera angles.
+This dataset is designed to support robotic perception and manipulation in service robot applications, particularly for handling transparent objects in household environments.
+For more details, please refer to the supplementary materials.